AGC Rules & expectations

 ARTICLE #7 – PRIZES

 7.1) The three top-placed competitors in each division shall receive medals.
 The champion shall receive a gold medal and the runner-up shall receive a silver medal.
-In the event where 2 competitors are in equal 3rd place, both competitors shall receive a bronze medal.

 7.2) The prizes shall be awarded according to the results proclaimed by the referees.
 Exchanging placement at the moment prizes are awarded is expressly forbidden.